The Jews of Zakynthos, Greece’s beautiful Ionian island, owe their survival during the dark days of the German occupation to two brave Greeks.

-Additionally, Chrysostomos also wrote a personal letter directed to Hitler himself, where he said that he placed the entire Jewish population of Zakynthos under his personal authority, hoping that the German leader would never publicly order the killing of an entire community.
+Additionally, Chrysostomos also wrote a personal letter directed to Hitler himself in which he revealed that he placed the entire Jewish population of Zakynthos under his personal authority, hoping that the German leader would never publicly order the killing of an entire community.

 Jews in Zakynthos alerted to the imminent danger

-In the meantime, both Karrer and Chrysostomos rushed around the island, telling the Jewish families to disappear and hide either with Greek families who were willing to offer refuge to them or go into the mountains, where it would be difficult for the Germans to find them.
+In the meantime, both Karrer and Chrysostomos rushed around the island, warning Jewish families and telling them to disappear and hide either with Greek families who were willing to offer refuge or to go into the mountains, where it would be difficult for the Germans to find them.

 And this is what eventually happened.
-Nearly all of the Jewish population of Zakynthos, which numbered no more than 300 souls at any time, simply disappeared.
+Nearly the entire Jewish population of Zakynthos, which numbered no more than three hundred individuals at any time, simply disappeared.
 The Germans soon said that they would not carry on asking for the list, and their plans were put to a permanent halt.

 As a result of the brave move of these two men, all of the 275 Jews of Zakynthos were saved while Jewish communities in other parts of Greece were wiped completely off the map, from Ioannina and Veria to the great cities of Thessaloniki and Athens.

-One year later, in October 1944, the Germans finally left the island of Zante.
-The Jewish families of the island had survived, and in the next few years, after the establishment of the state of Israel, most of them left to begin a new life, this time in their very own country.
+A year later, in October 1944, the Germans finally left the island of Zante.
+The Jewish families of the island had survived, and in the following few years after the establishment of the state of Israel, most of them left to begin a new life this time in their very own country.

 Righteous among the Nations ward for mayor